2 Material accounting policies and critical accounting estimate and judgments

 The Company is the lessee

-The Company lease assets primarily consist of office premises which are of short-term lease with a term of twelve months or less and low value leases.
-For these short term and low value leases, the Company recognizes the lease payments as an expense in the Statement of Profit and Loss on a straight-line basis over the term of lease.
+The Company lease assets primarily consists of office premises which are of short term lease with the term of twelve months or less and low value leases.
+For these short term and low value leases, the Company recognizes the lease payments as an expense in the Statement of Profit and Loss on a straight line basis over the term of lease.

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instruments of another entity.